PDF Compressor

 - How much can this tool reduce my PDF size?

-- Results vary.
-PDFs with redundant cross-reference tables, unused objects, or verbose metadata can shrink by 10–40%.
-Tightly-optimised PDFs from professional tools may not shrink at all.
-Image-heavy PDFs benefit most from compressing the source images before converting to PDF.
+- Results vary significantly by PDF content.
+PDFs with redundant cross-reference tables, unused embedded objects, or verbose metadata can shrink by 10–40%.
+Tightly optimised PDFs exported by professional tools like Adobe Acrobat may barely shrink at all.
+Image-heavy PDFs benefit most — but for those, the biggest gains come from compressing the source images before they are converted to PDF, rather than compressing the PDF afterward.

 - Why is my compressed PDF not smaller?